 Voting for city council or the school board inspires confidence in a democratic system.
 It provides an equal opportunity for those who contribute everyday to the city they call home.

-The Fresh Voices team of young immigrant and refugee leaders will lead the #LOSTVOTESYVR campaign by asking how we can work together to create better pathways to civic engagement.
+The Fresh Voices team of young immigrant and refugee leaders is leading the #LOSTVOTESYVR campaign by asking how we can work together to create better pathways to civic engagement.
+On April 18, 2018, City of Vancouver Council unanimously passed a motion to ask the province to make the necessary changes to allow permanent residents to vote in local elections.

 We invite you to join the discussion and to learn more about the #LOSTVOTESYVR campaign by signing up below to receive updates.
 Then look out for emails from us with opportunities to get involved as our campaign grows.